Intervention/docs/image/v3/modifying/resizing.md

 $image = $image->resizeDown(2000, 100); // 800 x 100

-// resize only image width to 200 pixel and do not exceed the origial width
+// resize only image width to 200 pixel and do not exceed the original width
 $image->resizeDown(width: 200);
 ```